digitaltembo/readings/_posts/2014-01-01-So-Long,-and-Thanks-for-All-the-Fish-(Hitchhiker's-Guide-to-the-Galaxy,-#4).md

 ---
-title: "So Long, and Thanks for All the Fish (Hitchhiker's Guide to the Galaxy, #4)"
+title: "So Long, and Thanks for All the Fish"
+subtitle: "(Hitchhiker's Guide to the Galaxy, #4)"
 author: Douglas Adams
 authorSort: Adams, Douglas
 pageCount: 167